Lambert-Nguyen/cosmo-management/scripts/README.md

 ## Overview

-This directory contains all automation scripts for the Aristay Property Management system, organized by functionality and following the project structure guidelines.
+This directory contains all automation scripts for the Cosmo Management system, organized by functionality and following the project structure guidelines.

 ## Directory Structure